As a savvy business owner, you have an interest in investing in technology only if…

 COVID – 19 has had a massive impact on virtually every aspect of our day-to-day lives.
 As a result, the workforce in the United States has seen a drastic shift to remote work.
 Kate Lister, the president of Global Workplace Analytics estimates that 25% – 30% of the workforce in the US will work from home at least some of the time by the end of 2021.
 On top of that, an overwhelming majority of employees say that they would want to work from home at least a couple of days a week.
 With this massive shift towards remote work, employers need to be ready to tackle any new challenges that will inevitably arise.

-It has now been over one year since many of us have made the transition to working from home.
-Even with the end of COVID–19 in sight, many employees are still working from home for the foreseeable future.
+With the end of COVID–19 nowhere in sight, many employees will be working from home for the foreseeable future.
 This creates new obstacles for both employers and employees.
-The following article will offer some insight on how the workforce has changed this past year as well as provide tips on how to keep your remote staff engaged while they continue to work from home.
+So how has the workforce changed this past year and a half?
+How do we keep our remote staff engaged while they continue to work from home?
+Here are the main things you need to do to ensure employee engagement.

 Communication is key